Florida’s Citizens Property Insurance premium volume nearly doubles - NewsBreak

 reflecting projected 5-year growth rates in premium and policyholders of 486% and 276%, respectively,” the report reads .

-The report also said that the company is working towards delivering value and stabilizing internal business operations to reach “strategic objectives,” such as reducing exposure, ensuring scalability, flexibility, and resiliency, and serving customers while reducing litigation.Crestview man wanted for domestic violence arrested, Okaloosa Co. deputies
+The report also said that the company is working towards delivering value and stabilizing internal business operations to reach “strategic objectives,” such as reducing exposure, ensuring scalability, flexibility, and resiliency, and serving customers while reducing litigation.Florida insurance commissioner resigns

 Insurance litigation in Florida’s property insurance market has been one of the issues state lawmakers worked to address in a recent special legislative session.
 However, as a solution to coverage needs and increasing premiums, the law passed in December did not have an immediate impact on residential premiums, nor did it include a provision to directly lower costs to consumers.